Skip to main content

 "Leman is a single-player Role Playing game that offers 80 hours of gameplay.
 Explore multiple maps filled with bandits, dungeons, monsters, and settlements.
 Choose your own objectives, from guarding merchants to participating in Cassius's Great Game, as you navigate the conflict-filled land of Leman divided by four races with different agendas."

-• The game is a fun and engaging tactical sandbox that draws inspiration from Battle Brothers while adding its own unique features, such as a variety of magic and dynamic world events.
+• The game is a fun and engaging tactical sandbox that builds on the Battle Brothers formula, offering unique recruits, random events, and a rich world filled with magic and exploration.

 • The developer is actively involved in improving the game, showing passion and responsiveness to player feedback, which bodes well for future updates and enhancements.